Working Capital to Debt Ratio

 Current liabilities would include accounts payable, as well as any other short-term debts coming due within the next year.

-You should note that, while the working capital figure is based on current amounts, the working capital to debt ratio considers a company’s total debt, including both short-term and long-term obligations.
+You should note that, while the working capital figure is based on current amounts, the WC to total debt ratio considers a company’s total debt, including both short-term and long-term obligations.

 Working Capital To Debt Calculator